AreaLayer/firebolt-react-native/README.md

 *Cypherpunk App*

-Firebolt is a wallet designed by a Bitcoiner for Bitcoiners looking for privacy using Payjoin, Lightning Network, Coinjoin, Bitcoin and Nostr
+Firebolt is a wallet designed by a Bitcoiner for Bitcoiners looking for privacy using Payjoin, Lightning Network, Coinjoin, Bitcoin and Nostr.

 Each individual has their own identity using Nostr

 ### The problem